masum184e/langchain_python/README.md

 ## Quick Information
 - GPT(Generative Pre-trained Transformer) is a series of llm developed by OpenAI
 - ChatGPT is a generative AI specifically fine-tuned for conversational interactions.

+# Langchain
+LangChain is an open source framework for building applications based on large language models (LLMs).
+It provides tools and abstractions to improve the customization, accuracy, and relevancy of the information the models generate.
+Basically it integrate ai(LLm model) with web/mobile applications.
+By abstracting complexities, it simplifies the process compared to direct integration, making it more accessible and manageable.